Jyothireddy-pula/Neurivox/README.md

- | OS
+Neurivox  | OS

 Your Browser.
 Now Powered by AI.

-Extension | OS is a simple idea turned into a powerful browser extension — bringing AI directly where you need it.
+Neurivox  | OS is a simple idea turned into a powerful browser extension — bringing AI directly where you need it.
 Instead of jumping between tabs to use ChatGPT or other tools, you can now run prompts right inside your browser with just a right-click.

 <hr style="border: none; height: 6px; background: #222; margin: 30px 0;">